US seeking 20-year pause of Iran uranium enrichment: Reports

 "It's one thing for the Iranians to say that they're not going to have a nuclear weapon.
 It's another thing for us to put in place the mechanism to ensure that's not going to happen," he added.

-Iran has previously ruled out restrictions on its right to enrich uranium in what it insists is a civilian nuclear program.
+Iran has previously ruled out restrictions on its right to enrich uranium in what it insists is a civilian nuclear programme.

 Earlier on Monday, Israeli Prime Minister Benjamin Netanyahu said Vance had told him the removal of all of Iran's 60 per cent enriched uranium from the country is a "central issue" for Trump.